What are university entry requirements?

-- Applying to uni with the International Baccalaureate?
+- Read more: applying to uni with the International Baccalaureate?
 Read our guide to the IB Diploma.

 Can I apply to a university if I don't meet its entry requirements?

 If you feel like you can achieve better results than you were predicted, you could include a course with higher entry requirements as one of your course choices – but this can be a risky tactic, especially if it's for a very competitive course such as medicine.

 On our sister site the Student Room, forum member ARiazz says that the importance of entry requirements "depends on the university.
 Some prefer higher GCSEs, better A-levels, better personal statements or references, and some don't even look at certain things."

 "The main thing is to apply smartly, to universities which prefer applicants with your strengths.
 Ticking all the boxes means that your application will at least be considered, but if your application suits the university, you are much more likely to get the interview," they add.

 Find out more about the kind of circumstances where there might be more flexibilty around entry requirements in this article, and take a look at this article for steps to take if you don't have the right qualifications for the degree you want to do.

 Can I apply to university without A-levels?

-Yes, there are alternative routes to university if you don't hold traditional A-levels eg you want to return to education after taking time away.
+Yes, there are alternative routes to university if you don't hold traditional A-levels, for example if you want to return to education after taking time away.